notanthony/ShopifyBackendChallangeF22/README.md

 ###### Usage

-Navigate to the directory this project is in the terminal
+Navigate to the directory this project is in using the terminal

 cd /project/dir